Mean radius (astronomy)

-The mean radius in astronomy is a measure for the size of planets and small Solar System bodies.
+The mean radius or volumetric radius in astronomy is a measure for the size of planets and small Solar System bodies.
 Alternatively, the closely related mean diameter ($D$), which is twice the mean radius, is also used.
 For a non-spherical object, the mean radius (denoted $R$ or $r$) is defined as the radius of the sphere that would enclose the same volume as the object.
 In the case of a sphere, the mean radius is equal to the radius.

 For any irregularly shaped rigid body, there is a unique ellipsoid with the same volume and moments of inertia.
 In astronomy, the dimensions of an object are defined as the principal axes of that special ellipsoid.

 Calculation

 The dimensions of a minor planet can be uni-, bi- or tri-axial, depending on what kind of ellipsoid is used to model it.
 Given the dimensions of an irregularly shaped object, one can calculate its mean radius: